awsdocs/amazon-sagemaker-developer-guide/doc_source/ei-endpoints.md

                              accelerator_type='ml.eia2.medium')
 ```

-## Use EI with an Amazon SageMaker MXNet Container<a name="ei-endpoints-mxnet"></a>
+## Use EI with a SageMaker MXNet Container<a name="ei-endpoints-mxnet"></a>

-To use MXNet with EI in Amazon SageMaker, you need to call the `deploy` method of either the [Estimator](https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#mxnet-estimator) or [Model](https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#mxnet-model) objects\.
+To use MXNet with EI in SageMaker, you need to call the `deploy` method of either the [Estimator](https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#mxnet-estimator) or [Model](https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#mxnet-model) objects\.
 You then specify an accelerator type using the `accelerator_type` input argument\.
 For information about using MXNet in the [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io), see [https://sagemaker\.readthedocs\.io/en/stable/frameworks/mxnet/index\.html](https://sagemaker.readthedocs.io/en/stable/frameworks/mxnet/index.html)

-For your convenience, Amazon SageMaker provides default model training and inference code\.
+For your convenience, SageMaker provides default model training and inference code\.
 For custom file formats, you might need to write custom model training and inference code\.

 ### Use an Estimator Object<a name="ei-endpoints-mxnet-estimator"></a>